Ibrahim Khan Lodi

-Ibrahim Shah Lodi (1480 – 21 April 1526) was the last Sultan of the Delhi Sultanate, who became Sultan in 1517 after the death of his father Sikandar Khan.
+Ibrahim Khan Lodi (1480 – 21 April 1526) was the last Sultan of the Delhi Sultanate, who became Sultan in 1517 after the death of his father Sikandar Khan.
 He was the last ruler of the Lodi dynasty, reigning for nine years until 1526, when he was defeated and killed at the Battle of Panipat by Babur's invading army, giving way to the emergence of the Mughal Empire in India.

 Biography

-After Sikandar Lodi’s death in late 1517, his eldest son, Ibrahim Lodi, ascended the throne without opposition.
+After Sikandar Lodi's death in late 1517, his eldest son, Ibrahim Lodi, ascended the throne without opposition.
 Early in his reign, Ibrahim attempted a power‐sharing arrangement by installing his brother Jalal Khan as the autonomous governor of Jaunpur.
 But when Jalal began to assert his independence, Ibrahim—acting on the counsel of senior courtiers—reversed his decision.
-He summoned Jalal to Delhi; upon his refusal, Ibrahim secretly directed provincial governors and leading nobles to withhold recognition of Jalal’s authority, forcing him to abandon Jaunpur and fall back to his former stronghold at Kalpi.
+He summoned Jalal to Delhi; upon his refusal, Ibrahim secretly directed provincial governors and leading nobles to withhold recognition of Jalal's authority, forcing him to abandon Jaunpur and fall back to his former stronghold at Kalpi.

 Undeterred, Jalal secured the backing of the influential noble Azam Humayun Sarwani and quickly seized Awadh.
 Yet, when Ibrahim advanced with a large force, Azam defected, re-pledging his loyalty to the Sultan and compelling Jalal to withdraw toward Agra.
-There, Ibrahim’s general Malik Adam negotiated a temporary settlement: Jalal could keep Kalpi in return for renouncing any claim to independent rule.
+There, Ibrahim's general Malik Adam negotiated a temporary settlement: Jalal could keep Kalpi in return for renouncing any claim to independent rule.
 This truce proved short-lived.

 Resolving to eliminate his brother once and for all, Ibrahim pursued Jalal across the region.
-Jalal fled first to Gwalior and then into Malwa, eventually seeking refuge with the Gonds.
-Betrayed by his hosts, he was captured en route to Hansi and quietly executed on Ibrahim’s orders.
+Jalal fled first to Gwalior and took shelter from Vikramaditya Tomar and then into Malwa, eventually seeking refuge with the Gonds.
+Betrayed by his hosts, he was captured en route to Hansi and quietly executed on Ibrahim's orders.

-Seizing on Jalal’s revolt as a pretext, Ibrahim commissioned an expedition of 30,000 cavalry and 300 elephants—led by Azam Humayun Sarwani—to besiege Gwalior.
-After the fall of the fortress and the surrender of Vikramjit Tomar, Ibrahim dispatched another army against Rana Sanga of Mewar, only to suffer defeat, marking a significant blow to his military reputation.
+Seizing on Jalal's revolt as a pretext, Ibrahim commissioned an expedition of 30,000 cavalry and 300 elephants—led by Azam Humayun Sarwani—to besiege Gwalior.
+After the fall of the Gwalior and taking control of its fortress in 1518 and the surrender of Vikramaditya Tomar, Ibrahim dispatched another army against Rana Sanga of Mewar, only to suffer defeat, marking a significant blow to his military reputation.